 If your plant’s leaves start to become soft and mushy, it is time to repot.
 This could either be a sign of root rot or could be happening because your plant is not getting enough nourishment due to being too crowded.

 Snake plants are low maintenance and easy to care for, but any plant will eventually die in poor soil conditions.
 Another scenario where you need to re-pot your plant is if you see any part of your pot bulging outwards or too many plant pups growing beside the main root.

-This could hinder the channelisation of nutrients between the soil surface and main rhizomes leading to discolouration overtime.
+This could hinder the channelization of nutrients between the soil surface and main rhizomes leading to discoloration over time.

 Snake plant pups can be easily re-potted by making a division amidst the main plant and placing the new pup with roots in a different pot.
 When doing this, you need to make sure that you do not overwater your plant and get rid of any infected roots.